Six Nations: Eddie Jones hands start to Jack Nowell as Marcus Smith retains place for England against Italy

 "We've made some changes and this is the best side to face Italy.
 We want to start fast and take the game to them.
 It's a great opportunity for some players to start the game as opposed to finishing the game."

-Bristol scrum-half Randall was an unused replacement during England's trip to Murrayfield but Jones has been impressed by the 24-year-old's work in training.
+Bristol scrum-half Randall was an unused replacement during England's trip to Murrayfield, where they lost narrowly to Scotland, but Jones has been impressed by the 24-year-old's work in training.

-"He's very good in broken play, he's got a good solid pass on him and his kicking game is improving," England's head coach noted.
+"He's very good in broken play, he's got a good solid pass on him and his kicking game is improving," Jones said.

-Within England's front row, there's no starting role for Cowan-Dickie, who took to social media earlier in the week to apologise to England's supporters after conceding a penalty try at Murrayfield.
+In England's front row, there is no starting role for Cowan-Dickie, who took to social media earlier in the week to apologise to England's supporters after conceding a penalty try at Murrayfield.

-When asked whether Cowan-Dickie's omission was due to that moment, Jones was emphatic in his response.
+When asked if Cowan-Dickie's omission was due to that moment, Jones was emphatic in his response.

 England's Guinness Six Nations Fixtures